digideskio/playfuljs-book/pointless-beautiful.md

 Programming is fun, and everything doesn't need a purpose.
-Instead of debating best practices, analyzing unit testing frameworks, or otherwise making you into a *More Productive Developer*, we'll just explore awesome things you can do with JavaScript.
+Instead of debating best practices, analyzing unit testing frameworks, or otherwise making you into a *More Productive Programmer*, we'll just explore awesome things you can do with JavaScript.

 If you happen to learn a cool new design pattern, algorithm, or data structure along the way - great!